 China is a vast country with wide-ranging climatic conditions, so a decision about the best time to visit should be based on the regions you plan to tour and the kind of weather you enjoy.
-Spring and autumn is generally the best time to visit China when the weather is mild – not too cold and not too hot.
+Spring and autumn are generally the best seasons to visit China, when the weather is mild – not too cold or too hot.

-Normally, the most comfortable season of the year is early autumn (September to early October).
-During that period, temperatures are reasonable throughout China with a limited amount of rain.
-Spring (March to May) can also be delightful with the average temperatures roughly the same as in autumn.
+Normally, the most comfortable time of year is early autumn (September to early October).
+During that period, temperatures are reasonable throughout China, with a limited amount of rain.
+Spring (March to May) can also be delightful, with the average temperatures roughly the same as in autumn.

 The best way to deal with weather unpredictability is to wear layered clothing that will make you comfortable in both chilly and warm weather.
 Before deciding when to take a tour, it is worth checking carefully the China weather conditions of each city on the itinerary.
 Regardless of the time of the year, a visitor will always be rewarded with charming scenery throughout China.

 What is the local currency in China?

 With the strong Australian Dollar, there is no better time to travel overseas and the Australian Dollar does go a long way in China!
 Chinese money is called Renminbi (RMB), which literally means “The Peoples’ Currency”.
 A unit of RMB is a ‘yuan’ (e.g. ‘san yuan’ = ‘three dollars’).
 Mandarin speakers may use the colloquial term ‘kuai’ in daily life – so you may hear phrases like ‘wu kuai chien’ (roughly, “five bucks cash”).

 What is the current local time in China?